Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Safely Applying Learned Strategies

 \subsection{Lifting Strategy Sets to Full-Dimensional Target Sets}

 At each time $k$ of solving a task $\mathcal{T}^{n+1}$, new reduced-dimension strategy sets are constructed according to (\ref{eq:strategystateconstraint}).
 These strategy sets must be lifted to target sets in the full-dimensional state space so they can be used as a terminal constraint in a low-level MPC controller.
 Critically, the target set must belong to the safe set (\ref{eq:emergencyset}).
 This ensures that once the system has reached the target set, there will always exist at least one feasible input (the safety control (\ref{eq:emergencycontrol})) that allows the system to satisfy all state constraints.
-Given a strategy set (\ref{eq:strategystateconstraint}), we find a corresponding lifted target set:
+Given strategy sets (\ref{eq:strategystateconstraint}), we find a corresponding lifted strategy set:

-where $g(x, {\bf{\Theta}})$ is the projection of the full-dimensional state $x$ onto the set of chosen strategy states, as in (\ref{eq:stateprojection}). $\mathcal{X}_{k+T}$ is a full-dimensional set in which the strategy states lie in the GP's strategy sets and the remaining states are in the safety set.
-Thus for any state $x_k \in \mathcal{X}_{k+T}$, the safety control can be applied to ensure future constraint satisfaction.
+where $g(x, {\bf{\Theta}})$ is the projection of the full-dimensional state $x$ onto the set of chosen strategy states, as in (\ref{eq:stateprojection}). $\mathcal{X}_{k+T}$ is a full-dimensional set in which the strategy states (\ref{eq:stateprojection}) lie in the GP's strategy sets (\ref{eq:strategystateconstraint}) and the remaining states are in the safety set.
+Thus for any state $x_k \in \mathcal{X}_{k+T}$, the safety control (\ref{eq:emergencycontrol}) can be applied if necessary to ensure constraint satisfaction in future time steps.
+Figure \ref{fig:3dvxplot} depicts the difference between a strategy set and its lifted strategy set.